Reading F.C.: League One struggles and club for sale (2023–present)

 In June 2023, Reading were charged by the EFL with failing to pay their players on time and in full, in October and November 2022, and April 2023, and with non-payment of taxes – charges that meant Reading started their 2023–24 League One season with a points deduction.
 Following the EFL's action, Reading fans groups united to launch a campaign, Sell Before We Dai, urging owner Dai Yongge to sell the club, calling his stewardship "an unmitigated disaster" and citing the club's "excruciating financial losses".
 On 28 July, the club was placed under another transfer embargo because of the unpaid taxes.
-On 2 August, Dai Yongge was reported to be seeking new investors to bring financial stability to the club.
+On 2 August, Dai was reported to be seeking new investors to bring financial stability to the club.

 Meanwhile, on 26 June 2023, Reading announced the provisional appointment of Rubén Sellés as their new manager, confirmed on 14 July, after his visa application was successful.

 On 16 August 2023, after one win and two defeats in their opening three league fixtures, Reading had a point deducted (their third deduction in three consecutive seasons), and a further three-point deduction suspended, for failing to pay players fully and on time during the 2022–23 season.
 Dai Yongge was ordered to pay 125% of the club's forecast monthly wages into a designated account.
-After failing to comply, the suspended points deduction was applied on 13 September, and Dai Yongge faced a misconduct charge.
-On 13 January 2024, Reading's match against Port Vale was abandoned after home fans invaded the pitch to protest about Yongge's ownership of the club.
+After failing to comply, the suspended points deduction was applied on 13 September, and Dai faced a misconduct charge.
+On 13 January 2024, Reading's match against Port Vale was abandoned after home fans invaded the pitch to protest about Dai's ownership of the club.
 On 27 February 2024, Reading received their second EFL points deduction of the season, being docked two more points for failing to make HMRC payments within an 80-day limit.
 At the end of April 2024, the club finished the League One season in 17th position.
 The ongoing financial difficulties caused the women's team to withdraw from the Women's Championship on 30 June.